Back to blog

 Sometimes the management company is responsive but the HOA itself is the bottleneck.
 The board hasn't approved the budget.
 The treasurer hasn't reconciled the accounts.
 The insurance certificate is being reissued.

 In these cases, the management company can't deliver documents that don't exist yet.
-Your options:
+Your options are limited, but you have a few.

 The Payoff

-Good HOA document management doesn't get you awards or recognition.
+Good HOA document management doesn't get you awards.
 Nobody at the closing table says "wow, great job ordering that estoppel on day one."

 But bad HOA document management gets you phone calls at 4:45 PM on Friday from agents asking why the closing is being pushed.
 It gets you rush fees that someone has to absorb.
-It gets you reputation damage with agents who remember which title company delayed their deal.
+It gets you a reputation as the title company that delayed the deal.
+Agents remember that stuff.

-The investment in process — database, templates, checklists, early ordering — pays for itself many times over.
+The investment in process (database, templates, checklists, early ordering) is worth it.
 It's not exciting work.
 But it's the work that separates closers who are consistently on time from closers who are consistently scrambling.
+I've watched enough of both to know the difference, and it almost always comes down to this.